andrew/ultimate-awesome/README.md

 - [low-resource-languages](https://github.com/RichardLitt/low-resource-languages) - Resources for conservation, development, and documentation of low resource (human) languages.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
-- [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-human-motion](https://github.com/derikon/awesome-human-motion) - 🏃‍♀️ A curated list about human motion capture, analysis and synthesis.
 - [Awesome-Laravel-Education](https://github.com/fukuball/Awesome-Laravel-Education) - A curated list of resources for learning about the Laravel PHP Framework.
 - [Awesome-LLMs-meet-Multimodal-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation) - 🔥🔥🔥 A curated list of papers on LLMs-based multimodal generation (image, video, 3D and audio).